ANDREWAHN-UK/MS-one-more-turn/README.md

 g. placeholder review - this is linked to reviews that are not yet complete, as it will take time to create proper reviews.

 f. thankyou page.
-This page exists to thankl users who fill out the contact form.
+This page exists to thank users who fill out the contact form.

-The minimal viable product for this website is a (header) b (footer) c (homepage) d (review paqges) and e (contact page.)
+The minimal viable product for this website is a (header) b (footer) c (homepage) d (review pages) and e (contact page.)

 5. Wireframes:
 ________________________________________